Muzeum is the storefront location of the Great Canadian Roadshow.

 Following these simple steps allows Muzeum to make sure you get paid what you deserve for your items!

-Do you have broken, mismatched or unused silver jewellery sitting around and collecting dust?
+Do you have broken, mismatched or unused items sitting around and collecting dust?
 Well now is the time to get paid out and send yourself on an early vacation!
-Our experts are on site ready to evaluate all types of silver, including: rings, earrings, bracelets, necklaces, anklets, pendants and much more!
-Whether broken, intact, old, or new, we are always buying silver– and our best price guarantee ensures you will always get the most for your pieces!
+Our experts are on site ready to evaluate all types of including: rings, earrings, bracelets, necklaces, anklets, pendants and much more!
+Whether broken, intact, old, or new, we are always in the market to buy silver– and our best price guarantee ensures you will always get the most for your pieces!

 Silver Bullion